Mesenchymal Stem Cells

 Exploring the Potential of Umbilical Cord as a Source for Mesenchymal Stem Cell-Based Therapy

-Because of its ability to simultaneously activate multiple mechanisms, including paracrine, trophic, immunomodulatory, and differentiation, researchers consider mesenchymal stem cells to be an effective option for stem cell therapy.
+Because of its ability to simultaneously activate multiple mechanisms, including paracrine, trophic, immunomodulatory, and differentiation, researchers consider mesenchymal stem cells to be an effective option for regenerative medicine.
 After years of active research, bone marrow-derived MSCs (BM-MSCs) have been a prevalent source for MSC-based studies.
-There is also active research using MSCs from a…
+There is also active research using MSCs from a variety…

 Post Stroke Treatment and Diagnosis